03. Tutorial for coding a simple CLI application in Rust (rust_plantuml_client) (2022-04)

-CD into the new directory and and use code dot to open a new VSCode window for the new project.
+CD into the new directory and use code dot to open a new VSCode window for the new project.
 Type your SSH passphrase again.
 We are now working in VSCode in the new project folder over SSH.
 Now we can use cargo auto to run the automation task to build the template project.
-After the task I added instructions for the developer how to continue.
+After the task, I added instructions for the developer on how to continue.
 Copy and run it.
-You wil be greeted by "Hello, my name".
+You will be greeted with "Hello, my name".

 The function does not exist yet.
-We will write it in the plantuml module.
-For the url we will concatenate the base_url, the wanted format "svg" and the compressed parameter.
-The parameter contains the complete text of the plantuml code.
+We will write it in the PlantUml module.
+For the URL we will concatenate the base_url, the wanted format "svg" and the compressed parameter.
+The parameter contains the complete text of the PlantUml code.
 It can be pretty long.
-A new function will take the plantuml code and compress and convert to base64.
+A new function will take the PlantUml code and compress and convert it to base64.
 We need to add some crate dependencies to Cargo.toml.
-I have already read the documentation and find the way how this libraries are called.
+I have already read the documentation and found the way how these libraries are called.
 On the plantuml.com web page is a detailed description of how to prepare the parameter.
 It is pretty non-standard.

 There are many crate libraries for web clients.
 Today I choose the reqwest library for no particular reason.
 I use a spell checker extension to avoid typing mistakes.
 Some words are special and need to be added to the dictionary.
 We can now delete the template code and write a test for the compress function.
 It is convenient to collapse long comments in VSCode using the region and endregion syntax.

-There is no errors in red color.
+There are no errors in the red color.
 The yellow color is for warnings.
 We are not using a variable.
-We will print it to the screen just for debugging.
+We will print it on the screen just for debugging.

 The suggested commands from automation tasks are old.
 We will modify them in the automation tasks rs folder.